 Where Is Everyone Else?

-There’s a possibility that since Smok/Wotofo have so many different products, they may just be lagging behind with the resource and development departments.
-I mean, we are talking about a company that releases up to 3 different products a month.
+There’s a possibility that since most companies have so many different products, they may just be lagging behind with the resource and development departments.
+I mean, we are talking about companies that release up to 3 different products a month.
 The PMTA process would need a separate filing for each and every one of those products.

 Regarding this problem, I believe we will see a limited amount of products from other companies that incorporate the same parts and coils.
 This will streamline the process if they cherry-pick the best selling devices, and leave out the ones that are obvious re-skins of other devices.
 At least, this is what I conjure in my mind as good business practice.
 This is especially true for Smok, who have 30+ coils that they manufacture.

 I have reached out to a few American companies (I won’t name any names) that make hardware but I have yet to hear any response.
 This is concerning because I would imagine these companies and shops would be the first to try and get PMTA approval.
 Hopefully they have a good plan in place to continue making their products legally.

 Many companies will not make it out of this.
 And while I am sure you will still be able to order directly from China, this could easily land you with a fine for importing illegal goods.
 China assumes no responsibility for shipping goods.

 The review process is long and can take up to 3 years to fully complete.
 This is daunting to say the least for most companies so I can understand the hesitation.
 There is also a big risk that your application can be denied at any step in the process.

 While all of this is definitely good news…I need to hear a lot more of it.
 Mainly from juice manufacturers.
 I fully expected a company like Naked/US Vape Labs to be the first to submit a PMTA.
 I reached out to them about the subject and have yet to receive an email response.
 If anyone can get approved I would think it would be them.
 Naked has been a staple of the vaping world for years and are still very popular today.